1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_3D_Motion_Planning/README.md

 ## Project description
 The following is the main code used on the project:

-* motion_planning_from_seed_project.py: This is the based implementation for this project provided by Udacity on its seed project.
 * planning_utils_from_seed_project.py: It was also provided by Udacity on its seed project.
 It contains an implementation of the A* search algorithm and utility functions.
 * motion_planning.py: This version extends the provided implementation with the following features:
    * The global home location can be found in the colliders.csv file.